bunq Easy Bank Card

 |Debit Card Type||Visa (Prepaid)||Mastercard (Prepaid Credit)|

-Both bunq and Revolut are useful for spending in foreign currencies and avoiding the conversion fees charged by the “mainstream” banks.
+Revolut is better for spending in foreign currencies and avoiding some of the conversion fees charged by the “mainstream” Irish banks.